-Name of the ProgrammeMaster Of Physiotherapy (MPT) Specialty -Sports PhysiotherapyName of the CoursePediatric & Adolescent SportsCourse CodeMPT055Credits per semester3 creditsHours per semester80 hours• To understand and evaluate the risk assessment procedures, clinical tests, investigations and interventions used in the assessment, diagnosis and management of sport/performance related injuries

-• To justify strategies and techniques for the prevention, assessment and management of selected injuries encountered by paediatric and Learning Outcomes adolescent athletes participating at different levels of participation Practical /seminars: • To be able to perform the subjective and objective assessment and

-• To be able to perform the subjective and objective assessment and comment on performance indicators in sports for pediatric and adolescent athletes
+• To understand and evaluate the risk assessment procedures, clinical tests, investigations and interventions used in the assessment, diagnosis and management of sport/performance related injuries Leoming Outcomes • To justify strategies and techniques for the prevention, assessment and management of selected injuries encountered by paediatric and adolescent athletes participating at different levels of participation Learning Outcomes adolescent athletes participating at unrefent levels of participation Practical /seminars: • To be able to perform the subjective and objective assessment and comment on performance indicators in sports for paediatric and adolescent athletes

-Course Outcomes Student will be able to CO 1 demonstrate advanced clinical reasoning skills in the assessment and management of the selected sports/performance injuries CO 2 critically reflect on their scope of practice and their role within the multi-disciplinary team in the triage and management pathways of children and adolescents with selected athletic injuries and medical conditions CO 3 understand and evaluate the risk assessment procedures, clinical tests, investigations and interventions used in the assessment, diagnosis and management of sport/performance related injuries Expected Competencies : Student will be able to EC 1 Screen and analyzeinjury and health risk factors EC 2 perform the subjective and objective assessment and comment on performance indicators in sports for pediatric and adolescent athletes EC 3 Conduct evaluation and testing of sports performance indicators in young and adolescent athletes
+Course Outcomes Student will be able to CO 1 demonstrate advanced clinical reasoning skills in the assessment and management of the selected sports/performance injuries CO 2 critically reflect on their scope of practice and their role within the multi-disciplinary team in the triage and management pathways of children and adolescents with selected athletic injuries and medical conditions CO 3 understand and evaluate the risk assessment procedures, clinical tests, investigations and interventions used in the assessment, diagnosis and management of sport/performance related injuries Y Expected Competencies : Student will be able to EC 1 Screen and analyze injury and health risk factors EC 2 perform the subjective and objective assessment and comment on performance indicators in sports for pediatric and adolescent athletes

+EC 3 Conduct evaluation and testing of sports performance indicators in young and adolescent athletes

 Sr. No. Topics No. of Hrs.
-1 Historical Perspectives And Current Issues History of Youth Sports, Role of Athletic Activity Maturation, Motivation, and Sport Readiness 5 Attrition, Overtraining, and Burnout 2 Athletic Involvement • The Pre-participation Evaluation: Purpose and goals, Timing and content, profiling young athletes on fitness parameters 10 Legal Considerations Special Olympics 3 Physical Conditioning of the Young Athlete 7 • Strength, endurance and flexibility: Factors affecting performance indicators Physiological responses to exercises 10 Physiological adaptations to exercise training Motor abilities and sports performance 4 Injuries In Young Athletes Incidence of injuries in young athletes Sports specific patterns in contact and non contact sports Mechanical/Traumatic Back Pain in Children Scheuerman's Disease • Slipped Capital Femoral Epiphysis, Legg-Calve-Perthes Disease, Epiphyseal injuries 25 • Overuse Syndromes: Stress fractures, Osgood-Schlatter's Disease, Osteochondritis Dessicans, Little League Elbow Practical: Fitness evaluation of biometric abilities, performance mapping, pre- 20 adolescent and post adolescent injury assessment and management 30 Total 80
+1 Historical Perspectives and Current Issues History of Youth Sports, Role of Athletic Activity Maturation, Motivation, and Sport Readiness 5 Attrition, Overtraining, and Burnout 2 Athletic Involvement 1 • The Pre-Participation Evaluation: Purpose and goals, Timing and content, profiling young athletes on fitness parameters 10 Legal Considerations 10 Special Olympics 3 Physical Conditioning of the Young Athlete Strength, endurance and flexibility: Factors affecting performance indicators Physiological responses to exercises Physiological adaptations to exercise training 10 Motor abilities and sports performance • Wotor admites and sports performance 4 Injuries in Young Athletes • Incidence of injuries in young athletes • Sports specific patterns in contact and non-contact sports Mechanical/Traumatic Back Pain in Children Scheuerman's Disease • Slipped Capital Femoral Epiphysis, Legg-Calve-Perthes Disease, Epiphyseal injuries 15 • Overuse Syndromes: Stress fractures, Osgood-Schlatter's Disease, Osteochondritis Dessicans, Little League Elbow Practical : Fitness evaluation of biometric abilities, performance mapping, pre- adolescent and post adolescent injury assessment and management 40 Total 80

-Curriculum for Master of Physiotherapy (Specialty-Sports Physiotherapy)
+Curriculum for Master of Physiotherapy (Specialty-Sports Physiotherapy) MGM Institute of Health Sciences (AC 42/2022)